jersson/github-client-sample/README.md

 ## about the Sonar integration
 The last thing I've added to this project is the feature to send the information to a Sonar server.
 This is kinda open source project so I'm using the free access to [SonarSource](https://sonarcloud.io/dashboard?id=jersson_github-client-sample) but you can make the commercial way or install it locally (I mean, in your cloud)

-You can check the [workflow file](.github/workflows/dotnet-core.yml) I've made using [GitHub Actions](https://github.com/features/actions), I thing it's easy to understand and of course, run it, but if you want to use it, don't forget to define at least these [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets):
+You can check the [cd workflow file](.github/workflows/cd.yml) I've made using [GitHub Actions](https://github.com/features/actions), I thing it's easy to understand and of course, run it, but if you want to use it, don't forget to define at least these [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets):

 - SONAR_HOST_URL
 - SONAR_ORGANIZATION_KEY